-Translation quality drastically changes the way prospective clients perceive your business.
-As soon as they see your sophisticated website translated in an unequally sophisticated way by Google Translate, they will be long gone and looking for some quality brand which put some effort into being fully accessible to them.
+Translation mistakes determine the translation quality and translation quality changes the way prospective clients perceive your business.
+And there are a lot of companies that make a whole lot of translation mistakes.
+Because listen up, my friends: as soon as the users see your sophisticated website translated in an unequally sophisticated way by Google Translate, they will be long gone and looking for some quality brand that put some effort into being fully accessible to them.

 #1.
 Plan Software Localization Ahead

 Text embedded directly in the code is a bad idea for localization.
 Instead, you should create resource files for your software.
 These files will contain any strings including names, titles, messages, and other text the users will see when using the app.
 These external resource files are loaded by a library that uses a combination of language and country to identify the right string.
 Once you place your strings in resource files, these files can be translated and placed back in the appropriate locales.

 It’s a common practice for a website to contain banners and other various graphics with embedded text in them.
 This can lead to a lot of translation mistakes.
 The text needs to be editable in order to be processed and translated by any translation software or CAT tool.
 A good practice is to create separate files for a text that is contained inside an image file.
 These images will need to be recreated again using the translated text after the translation process is done.
 You can avoid DTP costs by doing this yourself.

 Use the right encoding to avoid translation mistakes.
 Using the wrong encoding can break the translation or make the file unreadable in the CAT tool.
 In most cases, UTF-8 will be the best choice for the localization of your software.
 It supports most languages (61 to be precise) and 90.3% of all websites are encoded in UTF-8, too.

 #4.
 Hard-Coded Units, Numbers and Dates